Religious influences on Zoroastrianism: Zoroaster's life stories

-Quote from the Torah
+The Encyclopedia Iranica states that contact between Zoroastrians and their Jewish and Christian neighbors in the Achaemenian, Arsacid, and Sasanian states influenced the hagiography or sacred biography of Zoroaster.
+Drawing on events in the Gathas, the stories of Zoroaster's life developed themes similar to those of Moses and Jesus.
+Between the 7th and 13th centuries, this hagiography also developed several parallels with the life of Muhammed.
+This hagiography was thus included in the Zardošt-nāma and Dēnkard.
+As Zoroastrians were a minority among Muslims, Christians and Hindus, the parallels in these stories provided a source of common ground, especially as dimmi under Islam.

-There is documentation of the practice of human sacrifice dating back to the ninth century.
-During this period, the Denkard (literally, Religious Works) was composed, which serves as a kind of encyclopedia and is the longest and most important religious work in Pahlavi literature since the early Middle Ages.
-According to a legend in the book, the person who wrote the biblical Ten Commandments was a mythical figure/entity named Shahak (Persian: Ḍahak), who is already mentioned in the Avesta and is identified with Ahriman and the forces of evil.
-The book treats the biblical Ten Commandments in a distorted manner, presenting them as a contrast to the Ten Commandments given by Yama, who is identified with the forces of good.
-Among other things, it attributes to the Ten Commandments instructions for human sacrifice.
-Scholars have speculated that this may be a quotation from the biblical story of Jephthah's daughter.
-However, in most of the other instructions, no plausible connection with the Jewish commandments has been found.
+In the 19th century, visual representations of Zoroaster incorporated Mithraic, Platonic and Ptolemaic motifs, in part drawing from Raphael Santi's earlier, Italian Renaissance-era portrait of the prophet.
+These representations remain popular today.

 Influence of Christianity

 Parsis

 In 1860s and 1870s, the linguist Martin Haug interpreted Zoroastrian scripture in Christian terms, and compared the yazatas to the angels of Christianity.
-In this scheme, the Amesha Spentas are the arch-angel retinue of Ahura Mazda, with the hamkars as the supporting host of lesser angels.
+In this scheme, the Amesha Spentas are the archangel retinue of Ahura Mazda, with the hamkars as the supporting host of lesser angels.

 The geographical population distribution of modern and ancient Parsi.

-At the time Haug wrote his translations, the Parsi (i.e. Indian Zoroastrian) community was under intense pressure from English and American missionaries, who severely criticized the Zoroastrians for—as John Wilson portrayed it in 1843—"polytheism", which the missionaries argued was much less worth than their own "monotheism".
+At the time Haug wrote his translations, the Parsi (i.e., Indian Zoroastrian) community was under intense pressure from English and American missionaries, who severely criticized the Zoroastrians for—as John Wilson portrayed it in 1843—"polytheism", which the missionaries argued was inferior to their own "monotheism".
 At the time, Zoroastrianism lacked theologians of its own, and so the Zoroastrians were poorly equipped to make their own case.
-In this situation, Haug's counter-interpretation came as a welcome relief, and was (by-and-large) gratefully accepted as legitimate.
+In this situation, Haug's counter-interpretation came as a welcome relief, and was (by and large) gratefully accepted as legitimate.

 Haug's interpretations were subsequently disseminated as Zoroastrian ones, which then eventually reached the west where they were seen to corroborate Haug.
 Like most of Haug's interpretations, this comparison is today so well entrenched that a gloss of 'yazata' as 'angel' is almost universally accepted; both in publications intended for a general audience as well as in (non-philological) academic literature.